machinable-org/machinable/docs/guide/at-glance.md

 **Repeat**

-Share, publish and build on what you have developed - no more 'I will clean this up later' excuses.
+Share, publish and build on what you have developed - no need to 'clean it up later'.
 Move faster from idea to result to publication.

 [Get started →](./installation.md)